 Know the value of your equipment and machinery.
 If a $30,000 claim arises for your equipment, you don’t want to be underinsured at only $15,000.
 As part of business property coverage, the premium is based on the value of your equipment.
 You don’t need an itemized list for the insurance company but you do need to have accurate information.

 Equipment Breakdown Insurance Frequently Asked Questions (FAQs)

 Determining whether you need a standalone equipment breakdown insurance policy depends on your unique business needs.
-If you have questions about equipment breakdown insurance, please visit our forum or drop us a comment below.

 Is boiler and machinery the same as equipment breakdown insurance?

 Boiler and machinery is the original term, and considered archaic, for equipment breakdown insurance.
 Both pay for the repair or replacement of damaged equipment a business relies on and pays for the financial loss during the downtime.
 Equipment breakdown has become the standard term and at its core covers a broader range of perils.